 - Please also remember that the police have additional resources and intelligence may assist in the crime which has been committed.

-- No CommentsDear SPU Community In anticipation of the President’s announcement on …Read More »
+- No CommentsTo the SPU Community In his address to the nation …Read More »

 - No CommentsSol Plaatje University does not condone any form of Gender …Read More »

 - No CommentsThe Inaugural Meeting of the SPU Convocation will take place …Read More »